Updated: Feb 10

 Yes - it can stay for now, but if this item is still not worn by year-end then it should be removed from your wardrobe.

 A good trick for identifying clothes you wear throughout the year is to turn the hanger in the opposite direction.
-Any clothes with their hangers not turned in by the end of the year can be donated.
+Any clothes with their hangers not turned by year-end are good candidates to be donated.

 No - candidate(s) to be donated, re-purposed or thrown out.
 An exception to this would be formal attire (i.e. wedding/formal gown, tuxedo etc.) that is outside your daily wardrobe and reserved for special occasions and/or events.